Skip to main content

 Total

-The European Commission has also funded education in Portugal through the European Regional Development Fund (ERDF) and the European Social Fund (ESF).
+The European Commission has also been contributing to education funding in Portugal through the European Regional Development Fund (ERDF) and the European Social Fund (ESF).

 Madeira and Azores receive transfers from the Government's budget to finance education in the respective regions, with the exception of higher education.